Customs & Traditions in Pakistan

 Loyalty to family is the most important thing in Pakistani lives.

-The extended family also play a key role in a child’s socialisation and will support the child’s care.
+The extended family also plays a key role in a child’s socialization and will support the child’s care.

-Living closely to extended family also emphasises the transmission of Pakistani customs and traditions across generations.
+Living close to the extended family also emphasizes the transmission of Pakistani customs and traditions across generations.

 Casual dating is disapproved and many marriages are arranged by the family elders even today.

-When there is no marriage arrangement, parent approval is still necessary, marriage is seen as a responsibility of the parents, especially due to the need of protecting the family’s honour.
+When there is no marriage arrangement, parent approval is still necessary, marriage is seen as a responsibility of the parents, especially due to the need of protecting the family’s honor.

 Following Islamic tradition, once a name has been given, the child’s head is shaved and the weight of the hair is used to determine an equal weight in gold or silver which is then given as a charitable contribution.

 Women stay at home and men go to work.
 When a woman works, they are usually involved in fields such as nursing or teaching or manage her own businesses.

 The reason the women stay at home is that Pakistani families are larger (6 children is considered normal) and the woman is responsible for raising the children, along with the extended family as well.